-When a dog attack is reported to TCCS, a DAS Ranger attends the scene to ensure the attacking dog is restrained or contained, and if necessary seized.
-The DAS Ranger also gathers all evidence available, as well as statements from people involved and witnesses where possible.
-This helps to establish the circumstances leading up to and of the attack.
+When a dog attack is reported to TCCS, a DAS Ranger may attend the scene to ensure the attacking dog is restrained or contained, and if necessary seized.

-If a dog is seized, depending on the circumstances, it is brought to the DAS facility at Symonston where it is impounded.
-The DAS Ranger also writes an investigation brief that outlines all the evidence obtained around the attack and may include; witness statements, victim impact statements, photographs, vet reports, prior history reports etc.
+When a dog is seized, depending on the circumstances, it is brought to the DAS facility at Symonston where it is impounded.
+The DAS Ranger writes an investigation report that outlines all the evidence obtained around the attack and may include; witness statements, victim impact statements, photographs, vet reports, prior history reports etc.

 Considering the Evidence

-By this time, the investigation brief may include other evidence such as a behavioural assessment or temperament testing report done for the dog while it has been impounded at DAS, as well as observations made by the DAS staff that interact with the dogs on a daily basis.
+By this time, the investigation report may include other evidence such as a behavioural assessment or a temperament testing report done for the dog while it has been impounded at DAS, as well as observations made by the DAS staff that interact with the dogs on a daily basis.

 Making a Decision

-The victim or complainant may choose to appeal the Senior Deputy Registrar’s decision.
-If an appeal is received, the matter will be referred to the Registrar for their review, and all parties involved will again be advised of the review process and outcomes.
+The victim or complainant may choose to appeal the Deputy Registrar decision.
+If an appeal is received, the matter will be referred to the Domestic Animal Services Regulatory Advisory Committee (DAS-RAC) for review prior to being reviewed by the Registrar who will consider the Deputy Registrars decision and additional advice provided by the DAS-RAC.
+All parties involved will be advised of the review process and outcomes.